richiebthomas/blog/_pages/about.md

 - **Sports Mentoring Infusion** – Created a React Native + Node.js app for mentoring sports students.
 Integrated habit tracking and gamification features to boost user engagement by 65%.
 - **GetFly Technologies** – Developed a campus ERP system using Flutter for a college with 1,000+ students.
 Unified multiple codebases into a scalable solution.
 - **Bayside Sports** – Delivered a React.js + Laravel SSR web platform that improved page load and booking flows, helping convert users faster.
-- **FCRIT (PHP Developer)** – My first major solo project.
-I developed a fully functional RBAC-based campus management system still in use at my college.
+- **FCRIT (PHP Developer)** – My first major project.
+I maintained a fully functional RBAC-based campus management system still in use at my college.

 Each of these experiences taught me how to work with real users, real bugs, and real deadlines.